wotakumoe/wotaku/japan.md

 ---
-title: Japan
+title: Everything Japan
-description: Everything about Japan!
+description: Everything about Japan in one page!
 customDescription: Culture, History, Festival & Language.
 One page for everything about Japan!
 outline: [1,2]
 ---

-# Japan
+# Everything Japan
 Everything about Japan in one page!
-Language, culture, history, mytholody & more.
+Language, culture, history, mythology & more.

 <br>